sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ```

-### Understanding Scopes
+### Scopes & Closure

-Dollar makes extensive use of scope [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)).
-Any form of delayed execution has closure over it's parent scope.
+Dollar makes extensive use of code blocks with scope [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)).
+Blocks, lists and maps all have scope closure - I suggest reading [this article by Martin Fowler](https://martinfowler.com/bliki/Lambda.html) if you're unfamiliar with closures.
 Let's start with a simple example:

 ```dollar
 var outer=10;